SirWumpus/ioccc-ae/93/README.md

     tab             \t          ^I
     space           \s

-Several of the above control characters tend to be used for input and cannot be remmapped.
-Many terminal emulators may also map CR to LF or LF to CR.
+Several of the above control characters tend to be used for input and cannot be remapped.
+Many terminal emulators (putty, kitty) may also map CR to LF or LF to CR.
 See also the `stty(1)` input settings and special keys as those will have precedence.
 It is sometimes possible to use these keys in combination with a prefix, eg. `^K^I` if the need arises.

 Numeric escapes are possible.
 The value represented must be between 0 and 255 inclusive.